Logo light mode the Fabryk

 Exhausted from the long flight, I answered honestly, divulging every detail.
 And that's when the bomb dropped—the officer informed me that due to some new regulation in Bali, they were not allowed to let anyone enter the country unless the passport is perfect (according to which standard, I don’t know).

-The scam you would't expect - Bali airport scam
+The scam you wouldn't expect - Bali airport scam

 I am kind of pissed off and exhausted.
 After a long flight, all I wanted was to enter the country smoothly since I had already booked everything for a 30-day stay.
 The immigration officer mentioned a similar case where the person was allowed entry under certain conditions, but unfortunately, their supervisor was not available at the moment.
 He mentioned that he could attempt to arrange a similar arrangement for me, but it would cost around 800 euros in cash.